Killing of Andrew Harper

 On 15 August 2019, police constable Andrew Harper was killed near Sulhamstead, Berkshire, England in the line of duty.
 Harper and a fellow officer were responding to a report of a burglary, after which Harper was dragged behind a car for a mile (1.6 km), causing his death.
-In July 2020, three teenage males were found guilty of manslaughter and received sentences of 16 and 13 years imprisonment.
+In July 2020, three teenage males were found guilty of manslaughter and received sentences of 16 and 13 years' imprisonment.
 They were acquitted on the charge of murder.

-Harper's killing led to the passing of "Harper's Law", which introduced a mandatory sentence of life imprisonment for anyone convicted of killing emergency workers.
+In 2022, "Harper's Law" was passed, introducing a mandatory life sentence for anyone convicted of manslaughter of an emergency worker acting in the line of duty.

+In 2026, Thames Valley Police, the Police Federation of England and Wales, Harper's family, and the public voiced opposition to the Sentencing Act 2026, which would automatically release two of Harper's killers in 2027 after serving half of their sentence.

 Background

 Andrew James Harper (22 March 1991 – 15 August 2019) grew up in Wallingford.
 He was educated at The Henley College, where he showed an ambition for joining the police.

-Harper initially joined Thames Valley Police as a special constable in 2010 at the age of 19, before joining as a regular police constable in 2011.
-He joined Thames Valley Police's road policing unit approximately six weeks before his death, and was based at the force's Abingdon station.
+Harper joined Thames Valley Police (TVP) as a special constable in 2010 at the age of 19, before joining as a regular police constable in 2011.
+He joined TVP's road policing unit approximately six weeks before his death, and was based at the force's Abingdon station.
 On 18 July 2019, Harper married his partner of 13 years, Lissie (née Beckett).
 They had been expecting to go on their honeymoon in mid-August.